 Drainage planning for this lot was previously addressed in a report entitled "Drainage Study and Supplemental Site Information, Waynoka Road Industrial," by G.L.
 Williams & Partners, Ltd., dated January 16, 1978.
 The subdivision drainage report assumed full coverage of Lots 1 and 2 with "medium industrial lot areas."
-As discussed in the Williams drainage report, fully developed drainage from the majority of the site (Basins A-D) has been planned to sheet flow in a southwesterly direction and then follow the curb and gutter along the west side of Waynoka Road south to the existing public storm sewer system at Palmer Park Boulevard.
+As discussed in the Williams drainage report, fully developed drainage from the majority of the site (Basins A-D) has been planned to sheet flow in a southwesterly direction and then follow the curb and gutter along the east side of Waynoka Road south to the existing public storm sewer system at Palmer Park Boulevard.
 Developed drainage from Basin E in the southeast corner of the site was planned to flow into an existing drainage channel within the adjoining golf course, also flowing south to the existing public storm sewer system at Palmer Park Boulevard.
+Current field conditions indicate that Basin E also flows southerly into the curb and gutter along the east side of Waynoka Road.